The Mount Vernon Invitational w NIETOC TOC BIDS and WORLDS

 Please approach each round as an opportunity to learn and with respect for your opponents.
 I appreciate clear analysis of why you should win in the final focus.

-I look for a well crafted, logical argument supported by data, well delivered with eye contact.
-Relying on anecdotes and repeating prior arguments are not favored.
+I look for a well crafted, logical argument supported by data, well-delivered with eye contact, at a normal rate of speech.
+Relying on anecdotes and speaking too quickly to be easily comprehended are not favored.

 Coach, Gig Harbor HS, Gig Harbor WA